TwistTheNeil/fone/README.md

 Every client in the server will have a specialized function and will need to communicate to the FONA board via the server.

+Additional information may be found in the man pages in docs/man/

 ## Setup
 1. Setup build environment